gwilymhumphreys/adversitybot/readme.md

 Hallo!

 adversitybot is a bot that shows some info on how tough a teams run was in a season.
-It's only checking s34 for now, expect it to change to the latest season with a season select flag in the near future.